MaJo25/SimpleWebApp/README.md

 This application is configured to be a 2-tier application serving a static webpage.
 It is protected by a Web-application firewall that routes the requests to the backend server hosting the application.
 TLS is terminated in the Web-application firewall and the requests are rejected if malicious payloads ment to attack the application are sent to the site.

-The Web-application firewall is Modsecurity provided by [OWASP](https://github.com/coreruleset/modsecurity-crs-docker)
+The Web-application firewall is Modsecurity provided by [OWASP](https://github.com/coreruleset/modsecurity-crs-docker) I'm using the common ruleset available freely by Owasp.

 TLS is configured to only support TLS 1.2.